ifarafontov-clj/mulog-transit-file-publisher/README.md

 # mulog-transit-publisher
 Hello!
-Here is my take on rolling file publisher for and AWESOME mulog library (https://github.com/BrunoBonacci/mulog) It uses cognitec Transit formatter (https://github.com/cognitect/transit-clj) to store log entites as Clojure data.
+Here is my take on rolling file publisher for and AWESOME mulog library (https://github.com/BrunoBonacci/mulog) </br>
+It uses cognitec Transit formatter (https://github.com/cognitect/transit-clj) to store log entites as Clojure data.</br>
-It supports log rotation based on maximum size or maximum age of a file.
+It supports log rotation based on maximum size or maximum age of a file.</br>

 ## Installation